Flutterwave/Python-v2/README.md

 ### ```.getFee(currency)```

-This function allows you get transfer rates for all Flutterwave supported currencies.
+This function allows you to get transfer rates for all Flutterwave-supported currencies.
 You may choose not to pass in a ```currency```.
 If you do not pass a ```currency```, the transfer rates for all supported currencies will be returned.

-A sample call to get fee is:
+A sample call to get the fee is:

 ```py
 res2 = rave.Transfer.getFee("EUR")